Let's face it: Most of the time, a work is at its best in its original form

 - James M. Cain noted he preferred the movie Double Indemnity to his original story—specifically the framing story element.
 He also thought it ended better.

-- Chuck Palahniuk prefers the ending of the film version of Fight Club to his own.
+- Chuck Palahniuk prefers the ending of the film version of Fight Club to his own, feeling that David Fincher emphasizing the narrator's romance with Marla was more in keeping with the message he was going for, and that the point of the story was to show the narrator "reaching the point where he can commit to a woman."
 He's even said that he's a little embarrassed by the novel nowadays.

 - The author of The Prestige had this reaction to seeing the movie: "'Well, holy shit.'
 I was thinking, 'God, I like that,' and 'Oh, I wish I'd thought of that.'"